Adam Breneman: Philanthropy

 Breneman served as the Vice President and a member of the board for the Penn State football chapter of Uplifting Athletes during his career at Penn State.

 In 2017, Breneman was named a finalist for the Jason Witten Man of the Year Award.
 This award is "presented annually to the Division I college football player who has demonstrated a record of leadership by exhibiting exceptional courage, integrity and sportsmanship both on and off the field."

 In 2019, Breneman joined the board of directors of The Peyton Walker Foundation, a Pennsylvania-based organization which provides free heart screenings for youth in order to prevent sudden cardiac arrest.

 Breneman also serves on the Board of Directors of Project ALS.

-Post-football
+Other endeavours

 After graduating from Penn State's Smeal College of Business in December 2015, Breneman was hired by Mike Regan to serve as his campaign manager for his 2016 Pennsylvania Senate run.
 In April 2016, Regan won the primary election for Pennsylvania Senate, District 31 with over 52% of the vote in a four-person race.
 After the victory, Regan offered Breneman the job of his chief of staff.
 Breneman briefly accepted, but then instead opted to return to football at the University of Massachusetts and pursue his MBA.

-Immediately following his retirement in 2018, Breneman took a job as a consultant with Harrisburg-based consulting firm Red Maverick Media.
-In late March 2018, Breneman became the campaign manager for John Joyce, who was elected to U.S. House of Representatives in Pennsylvania's 13th congressional district.
-Joyce won the 8-way primary and now serves in the United States Congress.
-After the win, Breneman returned to Red Maverick Media.